 Now, Figure 7 deciphers the coverage of ARG stations that are assigned with Quality Flags, ranging from 0 to 9 over Mumbai region during the monsoon months of 2020 and 2021 respectively.
 During JJAS-2020, out of 132 stations, 47 stations ranges from Flag 0 to Flag 5, 18 stations lie in Flag 6 category and 67 stations have been assigned to Flag 7 to Flag 9 (Figure 7A).
-This actually indicates 47 ARG stations were actually "Regular" and may be utilized by the end user for particular applications (Figure 7Aa), while 18 stations lying in Flag 6 category were "Regular but Non-Usable" (Figure 7Ab) and 67 stations were designated as "Irregular" stations (Figure 7Ac) during JJAS-2020.
+This actually indicates 47 ARG stations were actually "Regular" and may be utilized by the end userfor particular applications (Figure 7Aa), while 18 stations lying in Flag 6 category were "Regular but Non-Usable" (Figure 7Ab) and 67 stations were designated as "Irregular" stations (Figure 7Ac) during JJAS-2020.
 Similarly, during JJAS-2021, out of 142 stations, 82 stations were of "Regular and Usable" category (Figure 7Ba), while 41 stations were "Regular but Non-Usable" (Figure 7Ab) and 19 stations were simply "Irregular" ones (Figure 7Ac).
-Figure 7 showed much improvement in JJAS-2021 than JJAS-2020 in terms of Quality Flagging, since there has been a significant increase in "Regular and Usable" (Flags 7-9) category.
+Figure 7showed much improvement in JJAS-2021 than JJAS-2020 in terms of Quality Flagging, since there has been a significant increase in Regular and Usable" Stations (Flags 0-5) while a significant decrease in stations with "Irregular" (Flags 7-9) category.